mas-dse-joh112/vis/exercise-8/README.md

 then navigate to http://localhost:yourPort#/cases with desired browser

-5. The notebook requires a sample file in bokeh/sampledata directory.
-The notebook will download the files from this directory if the directory does not exist.
+5. The notebook requires a sample file in site-packages/bokeh/sampledata the python library directory.
+   The notebook will download the files and write to this sampledata directory if the directory does not exist.

+6. Please issue jupyter notebook from this root directory to see the notebook, which is separate from the bokeh app.